Dondria

-Dondria Nicole Fields (born January 6, 1987), better known by her stage name Dondria Nicole, is an American R&B singer, currently signed to So So Def Recordings.
-Before getting signed, Dondria was known to post YouTube videos singing cover songs.
+Dondria Nicole Fields (born January 6, 1987), known mononymously as Dondria, is an American R&B singer.
+She is best known for her 2009 single "You're the One", which peaked at number six on the Bubbling Under Hot 100 chart.
+The song preceded her debut studio album Dondria vs. Phatfffat (2010), which was released by So Do Def and Geffen Records, and peaked at number 51 on the Billboard 200.

 Biography

 Early life and career beginnings

 Dondria was discovered on YouTube by So So Def founder Jermaine Dupri.
 She was born in Dover, Oklahoma, and raised in Sachse, Texas.
 Dondria began singing at a young age in her church choir after her friend David Baker asked her to join with him.
 In 2006 at the age of 19, she created a YouTube channel using the username "Phatfffat" to showcase her singing talent.
 With YouTube she built a sizable following online, and eventually she was contacted by Dupri via a YouTube Message.
 Although it took several messages before she responded, when she did she was flown to Atlanta to meet Dupri and he offered her a recording contract with So So Def Recordings and she agreed with Dupri and signed her in 2007.
 Originally she was asked to record a song with R&B group Jagged Edge, but eventually was offered a solo contract.